Bobby Messenger

-Charles Walter "Bobby" Messenger (March 19, 1884 – July 10, 1951) was a professional baseball player.
+Charles Walter "Bobby" Messenger (March 19, 1884 – July 10, 1951) was an American professional baseball player.

 Messenger was born in Bangor, Maine and was a 1908 graduate of Bates College where he played for the Bates team.
 After graduation he was a professional outfielder for parts of four seasons (1909–11, 1914) with the Chicago White Sox and St. Louis Browns.
 For his career, he compiled a .172 batting average in 157 at-bats, with four runs batted in.

 After his baseball career, he coached baseball and football at Edward Little High School in Auburn, Maine and served for more than a decade as a deputy sheriff.
 In 1936, he was elected sheriff of Sagadahoc County.

 He died in Bath, Maine at the age of 67.